Infrared spectroscopy

 where σ is a constant called the shielding constant, which varies according to the chemical environment of an atom.

-For example, 1H in the aldehyde functional group of RCHO experiences a larger Beff than 1H in CH4, because the electropositive carbonyl carbon reduces the electron density around the hydrogen nucleus (deshield), resulting in a lower induced magnetic field when the 1H nucleus is exposed to an external magnetic field.
+For example, 1H in the aldehyde functional group RCHO experiences a larger Beff than 1H in CH4.
+This is because the electropositive carbonyl carbon reduces the electron density around the hydrogen nucleus (deshield), resulting in a lower induced magnetic field when the 1H nucleus is exposed to an external magnetic field.
 We say that the shielding constant of 1H in the aldehyde functional group of RCHO is smaller than that of 1H in CH4, or that 1H in the aldehyde functional group of RCHO is relatively more deshielded than 1H in CH4 (note that all 1Hs in CH4 are chemically equivalent).

 Substituting eq3 and the Planck relation in eq2 of a previous article, we have